joshtanenbaum/Lab4/README.md

-need to click note 2x (click, go back to hom, click again) to get it to display in /post/:postID need to refresh to see most changes
+need to click note 2x (click note, go back to home pg, click the same note again) to get it to display in /post/:postID need to refresh to see most changes

 Screencap1 (home pg)
 ![Alt text](screencap1.png?raw=true)